ika-rwth-aachen/omega-prime-trajdata/README.md

 # omega-prime-trajdata - A Fork of trajdata: A Unified Interface to Multiple Human Trajectory Datasets

+This is a fork of [trajdata](github.com/NVlabs/trajdata).
+Modifications are under the same license as trajdata - Apache Licenese 2.0.

-## Whats different in this fork
+## Whats different in this fork?

 This fork uses [betterproto2](https://github.com/betterproto/python-betterproto2) to work with protobuf files and it generates code from the proto files on installation.
 This has the benefit that it reduces the likelihood of dependency conflicts on installation.
-Also a Converter to the omega-prime specification is included.
+In addition, a converter to the [omega-prime format](github.com/ika-rwth-aachen/omega-prime) is included.

 `uv pip install omega-prime-trajdata[av2,interaction,nusc,waymo,vod]`